Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-In this section, we present our main contribution: a hybrid multiple-shooting Differential Dynamic Programming (HM-DDP) approach, to deal with both state and control inequality constraints and keep the linear feedback policy.
-As shown in Fig. (\ref{fig:frame}), this hybrid algorithmic framework has two stages.
-Firstly, we utilize MDDP with the Augmented Lagrangian method to obtain a coarse solution rapidly.
-Then, the coarse solution is used to warm-start the second stage which uses a Relaxed Log Barrier (RLB) function.
-The second stage can eliminate the constraint violations and make an infeasible trajectory feasible.
+In this section, we present our main contribution: a hybrid multiple-shooting iterative Linear Quadratic Regulator (HM-iLQR) approach, to deal with both state and control inequality constraints and retain the linear feedback policy.
+This hybrid algorithm is composed of two-phase strategies.
+Firstly, we utilize M-iLQR with the Augmented Lagrangian method to obtain a coarse solution rapidly.
+Then, the coarse solution is used to warm-start the second stage which uses a relaxed log barrier function.
+The second stage eliminates the constraint violations.
 Since constraints are penalized as additional objective terms in both stages, the linear feedback policy can be naturally reserved.
+We consider additional inequality constraints on the basis of problem in (\ref{2}).